mtthidoteu/credit-monzo/README.md

 | :exclamation:  Attention :exclamation:  |
 |-----------------------------------------|
 The issue with the refresh token I had highlighted was in fact a misconfiguration!
-When you are creating yor Monzo 'client', make sure to make it 'Confidential"!
+When you are creating your Monzo 'client', make sure to make it 'Confidential"!